NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 !! click

-Also, I'm planning on keeping support for ember-source@3.28 for as long as I can.
-I know a good number of folks were caught off guard by some deprecations that came up during the v3 series, so, I want to make sure that folks still on v3 can use the patterns coming in the future.
+Also, I'm committing on keeping support for ember-source@3.28 for as long as I can.
+I know a good number of folks were caught off guard by some deprecations that came up during the v3 series (I think I heard yesterday that were more than 70 deprecations? a lot), so, I want to make sure that folks still on v3 can use the patterns coming in the future.

 --